-The Wharfedale Linton is a three and halfway-floor standing speaker with two 8 inch bass drivers, 6.5-inch mid-range unit, and a tweeter, which can be bi-wired or bi-amplified.
+The Wharfedale Linton is a three and halfway-floor standing speaker with two 8-inch bass drivers, a 6.5-inch mid-range unit, and a tweeter, which can be bi-wired or bi-amplified.

-What the RP-600M gives you: rich sound, a smooth and clear bass response, more volume capabilities, what’s good for musical instruments too.
+What the RP-600M gives you: rich sound, a smooth and clear bass response, and more volume capabilities, making it good for musical instruments too.

 What the Linton gives you: stronger bass output, better imaging of stereo components

 The Klipsch RP-600m, like the Wharfedale d325, is a cheap (about $125) portable “can” headphone that can be connected to devices via a 1/8th inch plug or wireless Bluetooth.